Lightmatter/django-hydra/docs/source/structure.rst

 Project Structure
 ==============================

-This project is divided into 2 major parts: Alpine.js to provide additional front end functionality and a Django backend.
+Hydra is divided into 2 major parts: Alpine.js to provide additional front end functionality and a Django backend.

+The folder structure is as follows:

-* `/frontend`- The Alpine.js project root, contains static assets (such as CSS and TypeScript) that will be served by Vite
+* ``/frontend``- The Alpine.js project root, contains static assets (such as CSS and TypeScript) that will be served by Vite
-* `/{{ cookiecutter.project_name }}` - the Django project folder
+* ``/{{ cookiecutter.project_name }}`` - the Django project folder
-* `/config` - Project settings, asgi settings, and base urls
+* ``/config`` - Project settings, asgi settings, and base urls
-* `/home` - Handles home page for django, error endpoint, settings context processor
+* ``/home`` - Handles home page for django, error endpoint, settings context processor
-* `/user` - User related logic, views, models, etc.
+* ``/user`` - User related logic, views, models, etc.
-* `/wagtailapp` - If wagtail was used via the cookiecutter setup script, this is where wagtail models, views, etc. are created
+* ``/wagtailapp`` - If wagtail was used via the cookiecutter setup script, this is where wagtail models, views, etc. are created
-* `/util` - Container for general utility classes, functions, etc.
+* ``/util`` - Container for general utility classes, functions, etc.
-* `/static_source` - for adding assetsthat will be served via python
+* ``/static_source`` - for adding assetsthat will be served via python
-* `/templates` - html/htmx templates for all webpages served by the app
+* ``/templates`` - html/jinja templates for all webpages served by the app

 Backend